Skip to content

 Finally, restoring balance means resisting the temptation to normalize executive improvisation as a substitute for legislation.
 As long as Congress continues to yield responsibility, opportunistic executives will continue to fill the vacuum.
 Emergency powers and administrative workarounds should be exceptional resorts of last resort, not standing tools of governance.
 Without renewed legislative responsibility, executive backfill will continue to expand, and the system’s remaining guardrails will erode further.

 The choice facing American democracy is not simply between left and right, or even between parties.
 It is between a system that governs through durable institutions and one that drifts toward permanent improvisation, which is a sure-fire recipe for political chaos.
-Guardrails can be rebuilt but only if Americans decide that functioning democracy is worth the discomfort of governing again.
+Guardrails can be rebuilt, but only if Americans decide that a functioning democracy is worth the discomfort of governing again.

 Robert Cropf is a Professor of Political Science at Saint Louis University.